Posts Tagged ‘Bristol’

 Black Roots were Bristol’s premier Reggae band throughout the eighties and having gone their separate ways in the nineties they reformed last year and will be rekindling the magic with an intimate hometown gig at the Fleece on Friday September 9th, the show coincides with the release of “Black Roots – The Reggae Singles Anthology”, released on Bristol Archive Records in collaboration with Nubian Records, this release showcases all of the band’s singles released during their first decade and as an extra bonus the CD issue comes coupled with a DVD of the band’s 1986 video release “Celebration” recorded at the long gone Studio nightclub in Bristol.
 This show will be something special and likely sell out so book your tickets early and don’t miss out.

 We were very excited recently when Chris Bradfield from Soundscommercial uncovered a previously unseen batch of EIAJ half inch reel to reel video tapes.
-In the process of looking for 1976 footage for their event, Sprit of 76, we uncovered many other gems.
+In the process of looking for 1976 footage for their event, Spirit of 76, we uncovered many other gems.
 One of these goals was the famous hat-trick scored by Kevin Mabbutt against Manchester United at Old Trafford in 1978.
 Mabbutt is one of only two players in Football League history even to have done this and this footage was never recorded anywhere else!

 Unfortunately this large batch of valuable recordings had been stored in damp, unheated conditions and had suffered.
 The tape had deteriorated in several ways.